Actualizado

 • [Stribild] Elvitegravir 150 mg/cobicistat 150 mg/emtricitabine 200 mg/tenofovir disoproxil fumarate 300 mg

-When using FDC tablets, refer to other sections of the Drug Appendix for information about the individual components of the FDC.
+When using FDC tablets, refer to other sections of the Appendix A. Pediatric Antiretroviral Drug Information for information about the individual components of the FDC.
 See also Appendix A, Table 2.
-Antiretroviral Fixed-Dose Combination Tablets: Minimum Body Weights and Considerations for Use in Children and Adolescents.
+Antiretroviral Fixed-Dose Combination Tablets and Co-packaged Formulations: Minimum Body Weights and Considerations for Use in Children and Adolescents.

 For additional information, see Drugs@FDA or DailyMed.